mefrem/mefrem.github.io/_pages/about.md

 Hi.
 I'm Max.

 I'm a lot of things.
 The best way to get to know me would be to read the site, increasingly my [Twitter](https://twitter.com/maxefremov) and on [Clubhouse](https://www.joinclubhouse.com/@mefrem).
-See what I'm up to [now](/now/), or take a peek at [my influences](/influences).
+See what I'm up to [now](/now/) or take a look at some of [my influences](/influences).
 If you're interested by what you've seen here, want to chat or get a coffee, send me a note.

 Some salient features: